Cathedral of the Holy Angels (Gary, Indiana)

-The Cathedral of the Holy Angels is a Catholic cathedral located in Gary, Indiana, United States.
+The Cathedral of the Holy Angels is a Catholic cathedral located in Gary, Indiana, in the United States.
 It is the seat of the Diocese of Gary, and the home of Holy Angels Parish.

 History

-Holy Angels Parish was established by the Rev. Thomas F. Jansen in September 1906 in the Diocese of Fort Wayne.
-It was the first Catholic parish founded in the city of Gary.
-The initial Masses in the parish were celebrated in a tavern at the corner of Fifth Avenue and Broadway.
-The first parish building was a combination church and school.
-The parishioners were mostly Eastern European, Irish, German and Italian.
+Holy Angels Church

+During the 19th century, Catholics living in the Gary area did not have their own church.
+Visiting priests from the Diocese of Fort Wayne would celebrate masses and perform sacraments for them in private homes.
+In 1906, the bishop of Fort Wayne erected Holy Angels Parish, the first parish in the city.
+Reverend Thomas F. Jansen celebrated the first mass in the parish in a tavern on Fifth and Broadway in Gary.

+In 1908, the parish opened a combination school and parish building.
 Holy Angels School opened in 1909 with the School Sisters of Notre Dame as the faculty.
+The parishioners were mostly Eastern European, Irish, German and Italian immigrants.

-The parish grew slowly and by the 1940s there was a need for a larger church building.
-The Rev. John A. Sullivan was the pastor when the present church was built in the Gothic Revival style.
-The cornerstone was laid on October 26, 1947, and it was dedicated on January 29, 1950, by Bishop John F. Noll.
+By 1934, Holy Angels Parish had more than 3,000 members.
+During the 1940s, the parish began planning for a new church.
+After the end of World War II in 1945, the cornerstone for the new Holy Angels Church was laid on October 26, 1947.
+It was dedicated on January 29, 1950, by Bishop John F. Noll.

+Cathedral of the Holy Angels

-When Pope Pius XII established the Diocese of Gary on December 10, 1956, Holy Angels Church became the cathedral of the new diocese.
+When Pope Pius XII established the Diocese of Gary on December 10, 1956, Holy Angels Church was designated as the Cathedral of the Holy Angels.

-In the 1960s the primarily Caucasian parish began to change as African American and Latin American parishioners joined Holy Angels when St. Anthony's and Sacred Heart churches closed.
-The school building and convent were torn down in 1965 when a new two-story facility was built for $1.2 million.
+In the 1960s, the primarily Caucasian parish began to change as African American and Latin American parishioners joined Holy Angels when St. Anthony's and Sacred Heart churches closed.
+The school building and convent were torn down in 1965, replaced by a two-story facility costing $1.2 million.
 The building contained school classrooms, a convent, gymnasium, cafeteria and space for a parish hall.

-On June 7, 1994, the name of the school was changed to the Sister Thea Bowman School.
-It is now a charter school named the Thea Bowman Leadership Academy.
+The cathedral was renovated in 1972.
+In 1994, the school was renamed as the Sister Thea Bowman School.
+The cathedral underwent a second renovation in 1997.

-Architecture
+Cathedral interior

+Nave

-On entering the worship space one encounters the baptismal pool and then is led to the altar, which is located in the transept.
-The pool is made of travertine marble and the four pillars at the base are from the old high altar.
-The base and the top of the ambry, where the holy oils are kept, is the former baptismal font.
-The upper section is made from black walnut.
+The baptismal pool is located near the front entrance of the cathedral.
+The pool is made of travertine marble; the four pillars at the base were recycled from the original high altar.
+The base and the top of the ambry, where the holy oils are kept, were constructed with materials from the former baptismal font.
+The upper section is made of black walnut.

+Reservation Chapel

+The Reservation Chapel is the location of the tabernacle, which houses the Blessed Sacrament.
+This space is designed for the sick and for parishioners who wish to spend time in devotional prayer.
+A cross is formed behind the tabernacle by four carved angels in adoration.